Crews working to clear drainage canals in Denham Springs

 "Drainage in the city has been compromised since the flood of 2016," Mayor Gerard Landry tells WBRZ.

-Denham Springs has joined a 10-year agreement with Gravity Drainage Disctrict #1, to have a team of workers concentrate on clearing out drainage ditches and canals.
+Denham Springs has joined a 10-year agreement with Gravity Drainage District #1, to have a team of workers concentrate on clearing out drainage ditches and canals.

 "They have really stepped up to the plate and committed four men, four days a week, right here in the city of Denham Springs," Landry said.